 In Wilkes University’s Nesbitt School of Pharmacy, you’ll join a close-knit “pharmily” of professionals passionate about improving patient care in a range of pharmacy settings.
 Our small class size ensures personalized attention with an emphasis on hands-on clinical training, new technologies, research and communication.

 Real-world experiences begin as early as the first year, starting in community practice and followed by working with prescribers and clinical faculty in hospital pharmacy and telepharmacy.
-You may supplement your degree with a concentration in Spanish or public health.
-Or hone business skills by pursuing a dual PharmD/MBA.
+You may supplement your degree with a concentration, like Spanish or Public Health, or capitalize on the opportunity to hone business skills in a dual PharmD/MBA program.

 Our graduates routinely exceed the national average pass rate on licensure exams.
 The Nesbitt School also matches student pharmacists seeking competitive post-graduate residency training at a higher rate than the national average.

-- You’ll learn clinical knowledge in therapeutics, pharmacokinetics, and pathophysiology.
+- Acquire clinical knowledge in therapeutics, pharmacokinetics, and pathophysiology.

 - Develop skills in physical assessment, patient counseling and clinical decision-making.